AndrePauloFM/Comparing-Ensemble-Classifiers/README.md

 # Comparing-Ensemble-Classifiers
 *André Paulo Ferreira Machado*

-Experimental comparison between 4 ensemble classifiers - Bagging, AdaBoost, RandomForest e HeterogeneousPooling.
+Experimental comparison between 4 *Ensemble Classifiers* - Bagging, AdaBoost, RandomForest e HeterogeneousPooling.

-*Ensemble Classifiers*

 This work consists of carrying out an experimental comparison between a pre-defined set of learning techniques for automatic classification, based on the idea of combined classifiers, applied to some